 Comment: A resealing application would be handled the same way as an application for probate or administration under subrules (41) to (49) above.
 If the application is in order and no issues arise from it that will require a hearing, the registrar will approve it for disposition without hearing.
 If not, it would have to be spoken to in chambers.

 Notice to issuing court of resealing

-(84) The registrar must notify the issuing court of the resealing of a foreign grant.
+(84) If a grant is resealed, the registrar must notify the court that issued the grant of the resealing.